 Both sentences are confusing, right? the figure shows how it is possible:

 Two DNA polymerase synthesized both leading stand as well as lagging stand at once.
 It is possible with the help of two subunits of DNA polymerase III.

 Both subunits have different properties as one is specific for leading strand synthesis and one is specific for lagging strand synthesis.

 Two sliding clams and a polymerase clam loader help polymerase to settle on each DNA strand.
 The clamp loader places the sliding clamp on to the DNA.
 The sliding clam holds DNA properly and prevents them from floating off.

-The 3’- OH end of single-stranded DNA is called as leading stand.
+A 3’- OH end of single-stranded DNA is called a leading stand.
 Primer is first bound to this end, after the recognization of primer binding site, as the helicase moves, polymerase III adds nucleotides from 5’ to 3’ direction on growing leading strand.

 During the process of replication 1000 nucleotides are added per second.

 The leading strand DNA synthesis is very straightforward.
-It starts at primosome and continuously adds nucleotides till the termination sequences.
+It starts at primosome and continuously adds nucleotides until the termination sequences.

 Termination sequences are unique conserved sequences which are recognized by polymerase as the end of replication.